The Czech Republic, also called by its short-form name, Czechia.

 Rainfall is fairly frequent, but it's not abundant in most of the country.
 However, being rare in the winter and more plentiful in late spring and summer, it is generally sufficient for agriculture.

-During winter, from December to February, in Prague and in the other Czech cities, temperatures hover around freezing (0 °C or 32 °F) or just below, the weather is often dull and cloudy, and light snowfalls can occur.
+During winter, from December to February, temperatures are around freezing (0 °C or 32 °F) or just below, the weather is often dull and cloudy, and light snowfalls can occur.
 On the contrary, outbreaks of cold from Russia can bring intense frosts, with temperatures dropping to -20/-25 °C (-4/-13 °F) in the worst moments.

 In spring, from March to May, the weather is unstable, and the first warm days alternate with the return of cold weather: frosts and snowfalls can still occur in April, especially in the first part of the month.
 There's usually a turning point in the second half of May when the maximum temperatures regularly reach or exceed 18/20 °C (64/68 °F), and the weather becomes enjoyable.